 Guided intervention for anxiety, panic attacks, or cravings — active in under two seconds.
+Built for the moment, not after.

 The red button is always one tap away.
 Press it the moment a wave hits — no login, no loading, no friction.